 \onecolumngrid

 \onecolumngrid \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{figure}}

 The Supplemental Material is organized as follows.
 In Sec.~\ref{SM:evo}, we discuss the evolution of the radiation and the scalar field energy densities, and the produced entropy with the inverse of temperature.
-We derive the analytical expressions for the decay temperature $T_{\rm dec}$ and the amount $\kappa$ of the produced entropy which match the numerical results well.
-In Sec.~\ref{SM:GWFRL}, we detail the constraints leading to the Gravitational Waves window for Flavored Regimes of Leptogenesis (GWFRL).
+In Sec.~\ref{SM:strings}, we justify why the cosmic strings predicted by our model can be treated as thin strings and we detail their cosmological evolution.
+In Sec.~\ref{SM:gauge}, we investigate the dependence of the Gravitational Waves windows for Flavored Regimes of Leptogenesis (GWFRL) on the gauge coupling.

-\section{scalar field evolution and entropy production}
+\section{Scalar field evolution and entropy production}